 8. Little Theatre of Manchester at Cheney Hall

 Cheney Hall, in the Historic District, was constructed by the Cheney Brothers for community gatherings and entertainment in 1867.
 It’s a beautiful building with three round-headed arches in its porch, and a steep hipped roof above.

-The resident Little Theatre of Manchester, run by volunteers, has been based at the hall since 1960 and stages an appealing programme of plays, musicals and live music performances.
+The resident Little Theatre of Manchester, run by volunteers, has been based at the hall since 1960.
+This organization stages an appealing schedule of plays, musicals and live music performances.

-On the menu in the 2019 season was The Dixie Swim Club, Kiss Me Kate and Mamma Mia!
-There’s also a lunchtime lecture series and regular workshops, introducing people to the craft of acting or the works of Shakespeare.
+I had a blast at Little Shop of Horrors recently, and I’ve already booked a seat for Legally Blonde.
+There’s also a lunchtime lecture series and programs introducing people to the craft of acting or the works of Shakespeare.